Eslam30503o/Eslam30503o/README.md

     }

     string getMission() {
-        return "Building efficient, scalable, and reliable solutions " "that bridge hardware and software!";
+        return "Building efficient, scalable, and reliable solutions that bridge hardware and software!";
     }
 };